Sven-Ve/svc-param-bundle/docs/usage.md

 * ParamsRepository->getBool for a bool parameter

 <br />
-each function use the same syntax (as exemple the setter for a string):
+each function use the same syntax (as exemple the getter for a string):

 ```php
 use Svc\ParamBundle\Repository\ParamsRepository;